RicardoLera/EmbeddedNet/README.md

  - Profiled performance with Gprof - Bottleneck is at convolution functions: Managed to improve backprop_conv2d at the cost of memory.
  - Profiled memory usage with Massif - Peak memory at 5,211,736B due to backprop_fc's gradient allocation.
  - Implemented recursive training
- - Implemented Transfer Learning and tested with brain tumor images, obtaining good results.
+ - Implemented FC Transfer Learning and tested with brain tumor images, obtaining good results.
+ - Implemented full Transfer Learning.

 ## TO DO

 Current Main Task: **Understand problem with Conv2D transfer learning convergence.**